 When plants are potted their environment changes dramatically from those that would be popped straight into the garden.
 Due to this, the care needs to be different.
 Firstly, a pot restricts the amount of potting soil available to the plant, and potting soil is there to retain moisture, however, too much water can lead to over-saturation and ultimately overwatering, which is the leading cause of death in houseplants.

-It is best to ask the plant store assistant what the watering requirements are your the houseplants you have.
+It is best to ask the plant store assistant what the watering requirements are for the houseplants you have.
 However, there are no set rules for watering schedules as every houseplant variety, pot size, season and environment will determine your plant's watering needs.
 Thus watering guides are there to act as a basic benchmark and should serve as guidance.

 It is also of utmost importance to not just add water when your plant is looking a little lacklustre and consistently drooping.
 It is better to check the soil and if it feels dry to at least 5cm down into the nursery pot, to then apply water.
 This is purely for the fact that overwatered plants have similar symptoms to underwatered plants.